kohkimakimoto/lib-migration/README.md

 [![Build Status](https://travis-ci.org/kohkimakimoto/lib-migration.png?branch=master)](https://travis-ci.org/kohkimakimoto/lib-migration)

-LibMigration is a minimum database migration library and command line tool for MySQL.
+LibMigration is a minimum database migration library and framework for MySQL.

 It's PHP program restructured from [PHPMigrate](https://github.com/kohkimakimoto/phpmigrate) to use easily in other PHP products.

 ## Features

   * Migrations use plain SQL to change schema.
+Don't use abstract syntax.
   * You can run some PHP codes post and previous executing SQL.

 ## Requrement